golevelup/nestjs/packages/stripe/README.md

 ### Install

-`npm install ---save @golevelup/nestjs-stripe`

-or

-`yarn add @golevelup/nestjs-stripe`
+#### NPM

+- Install the package along with the stripe peer dependency `npm install --save @golevelup/nestjs-stripe stripe`

+#### YARN

-Also include the stripe peer dependency
+- Install the package using yarn with the stripe peer dependency

-`npm install ---save stripe`

-or

-`yarn add stripe`
+`yarn add @golevelup/nestjs-stripe stripe`

 ### Import